ohbus/ColdChain/Documentation/getting-started.md

 ### 1.1 The Internet of Things

 The Internet of Things (IoT) has created a buzz in the marketplace in the recent years.
-The IOT brings with it a concept of connecting any device to the internet and other connected devices to the network. **ColdChain solution are the major concern for the companies today and safeguarding them becomes an utmost necessary**.
+The IOT brings with it a concept of connecting any device to the internet and other connected devices to the network. **Cold Chain solution are the major concern for the companies today and safeguarding them becomes an utmost necessary**.

 IOT becomes a pivotal component which helps to have safer cities, homes and businesses; IOT enables both the private and public organizations to monitor facilities on a real-time basis.
 The IoT brings with it the secure connections of devices such as cameras, IP cameras, sensors to the smartphones to mention a few here.
 The combination of the connected devices would enable IoT solutions to *“gather data, analyze the data and create an action”* which enables to perform a task in near real time.